peranakanfrancis/curryfishhouseblog/_posts/2019-08-14-grand-opening.md

 We are pleased to invite you to celebrate with us on September 9th 2019 at our location at Pusat Perniagaan Seri Impian with free drinks on all orders at 12:00pm.
 Please find our delicious menu here.
 Fave customers can even get extra 10% off when pay using FavePay.

-Kindly Like our Facebook Page and inform us of your attendance via RSVP form on our Facebook event.
+Kindly Like our Facebook Page and inform us of your attendance via <a href="https://www.facebook.com/events/465658187322162/" target="_blank">RSVP form on our Facebook event</a>.
 We look forward to serving you!

 <div class="fb-page" data-href="https://www.facebook.com/curryfishhouse" data-tabs="timeline" data-width="" data-height="" data-small-header="true" data-adapt-container-width="true" data-hide-cover="false" data-show-facepile="true"><blockquote cite="https://www.facebook.com/curryfishhouse" class="fb-xfbml-parse-ignore"><a href="https://www.facebook.com/curryfishhouse">Choon Chiang Yen Curry Fish House</a></blockquote></div>